CrearDev1/BaSP-A2022-Etapa-1/README.md

         -Start design functionalities section.
         -Apply row-reverse for articles they needed
         -Complete functionalities section for the moment using mobile first focus.
+        -Save in git.

+        -Start design "why-section" and complete for de moment.
+        -Save in git.